bezmoradi/tutorials/go/09-control-structures.md

 }
 ```

-In the above program only odd numbers are printed.
+In the above program, only odd numbers are printed.
 We can use the `for` loop in order to iterate over arrays and slices:

 ```go